fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_40.jpg)

-Figure 10.40: Output with the null values eliminated
+Caption: Output with the null values eliminated

 After eliminating all null values, the dataset is much cleaner.
 There may also be unrealistic outliers or extreme outliers that will lead to